Ferrite Magnet Price Trends

 The Strontium Ferrite (SrFe12O19) permanent magnet (also known as a ceramic magnet) is the most commonly used magnet material.
 Each Ferrite Magnet consists of approximately 90% iron oxide and 10% strontium carbonate.

 In June 2021, the price of Strontium Carbonate rose sharply, peaking at 22,250 CNY/MT in July 2021.
-By April 2023, the price has fallen back to 9,000 CNY/MT.
-This is the lowest price since March 2021.
+By February 2024, the price fell to 7,100 CNY/MT, but has since steadily risen to 9,100.
+This gradual rise is expected to continue into 2025.

 Strontium Ferrite Magnet Pricing